Code-Institute-Submissions/flask-project/README.md

 3. Persuasion
       So the user experience was based on these factors and every decision was built around whether it improved these three functions or not.

-•	user-friendly
+•	User-friendly
 This was the most important factor when analysing user experience for both the user and the browser to recognise it as a well run website.
-The navigation, aesthetics and the familiarity was on point and i made it very simple to use.
+The navigation, aesthetics and the familiarity was on point and I made it very simple to use.

-•	behavioural psychology
+•	Behavioural psychology
-i Incorporated different design, images, fonts and words to get the user to feel a certain way to increase the chance of them taking actions and coming back to the website for a second visit.
+I Incorporated different design, images, fonts and words to get the user to feel a certain way to increase the chance of them taking actions and coming back to the website for a second visit.

-•	optimised website goals
+•	Optimised website goals
-i put in place solid ux methods and steps that will give the website a platform on how to improve going forward and a measuring tool to analyse what didn’t go well and what was a success.
+I put in place solid ux methods and steps that will give the website a platform on how to improve going forward and a measuring tool to analyse what didn’t go well and what was a success.

-•	making the website interesting the website has character and a show topping design to make the user browse more around the website and stay on that website a little longer to increase the odds of a great user experience and ultimately enhance the satisfaction of the consumer
+•	Making the website interesting
+The website has character and a show topping design to make the user browse more around the website and stay on that website a little longer to increase the odds of a great user experience and ultimately enhance the satisfaction of the consumer

-•	selling the product
-what the end result boils down to was whether the user will take action and by having all these ux steps and processes in place it will give the rock band a better percentage of the user actually following up and buying items or tickets on the website.

 •	Wireframe diagram
-I have provide a very simple wireframe to understand for this website that highlights the importance that each section of the website had, be it albums, tours, merchandise and about the band.
+I have provide a very straightforward wireframe to understand for this application that highlights the importance of promoting the different recipes, cuisines and courses.

 # User Interface

 •	My goal as the user interface developer was to make the user's interaction as simple and efficient as possible which i think i have achive through user-centered design

-•	I provided a well Guided behaviour navigation through the website with design patterns, and a clear, but simple hierarchy and readability for the user.

-•	The Key sections of the website(tour, about, albums and merchandise) are very eye catching to increase the user’s attention

-•	I provided a well thought out design a next step for each user interaction a person has with your interface of the website.
-I show familiarity in terms of what the user is going to anticipate what the next interaction should be and design to support it.

 •	The aesthetic quality of the website will enhance the user ui and ux of the website.
 Therefore increasing the likelihood of a interaction via email or sales on the website.

+•	I created a well Guided behaviour navigation through the website with design patterns, and a clear, but simple hierarchy and readability for the user.

+•	I laid a well thought out design a next step for each user interaction a person has with your interface of the website.
+I show familiarity in terms of what the user is going to anticipate what the next interaction should be and design to support it.

 # COLOR SCHEME